Mulaza/unread-messages.js/readme.md

 </p>

-To fit the values with a reasonable size any value above 999 is dispalyed in a short-hand form.
+To fit the values with a reasonable size any value above 999 is displayed in a short-hand form.
 The displayed numbers shorthand follows the following convention
 * Any count `1000` and over like  `1800` will be formated as `1.8k`